 - WooCommerce installed on that website

-- Any WordPress theme (including one compatible with a page builder such as Elementor)
+- Any WordPress theme (with or without a page builder such as Elementor)

 There's also the third element - our WooCommerce Product Table plugin.
 Let me show you how to get your hands on it, install it, and use it to build your WooCommerce audio store.